Dark Acre Week 30 Report

 Either way it’s safe enough to say that I’m working on it, it’s fun, and I’m hoping people will enjoy it.

 I’m finally writing the climax.
 It has been a very long road since I published Tale and moved on to the second book, now approaching the fifth month.
 They often say that the sophomore effort is the hardest, but as I have no real expectations to satisfy it’s more been a matter of making certain that the story comes out at its own pace.
 I’ve still yet to suffer real ‘writer’s block’, but there have been many morning when I knew that no good would come of pounding on the keyboard.
 Suffice it to say, we are nearing a conclusion to the book, and it will in all likelihood be at least twice the length of the first and be even more character-driven while still revealing more of the technology that makes the universe of Project Zero Zero spin about its Core.

-Speaking of Tale of the Madeus, it has been officially published to the iTunes iBookstore, and what a pleasure it was to open and read the book on my iPad!
+Speaking of Tale of the Madeus, it’s been officially published and what a pleasure it was to open and read the book on my iPad!
 It’s the little milestones like this that remind me that tangible things are coming from my efforts, and fill me with much needed self-satisfaction.
 One of the hardest things about being a solo independent developer is that lack of immediate social feedback from colleagues and the pats on the back from overseers.
 I wouldn’t trade my current situation for anything in the world, but the long stretches of silent creation can wear a person a bit thin.

 Thanks for taking the time to read this, and if you’re a new subscriber welcome to the site and I do thank you from the bottom of my heart for making Dark Acre part of your usual reads.

 Agree with the expressed opinions here?
 Disagree?
 Just want to say hi?
 Why not drop a comment below?
 I’d love to hear from you and lock horns if necessary.